RicardoRB/dartness/docs/controllers.md

 }
 ```

-The `@Get()` HTTP request method decorator before the `getCities()` method tells Dartness to create a handler for a
+The `@Get()` HTTP request method annotation before the `getCities()` method tells Dartness to create a handler for a
 specific
 endpoint for HTTP requests.
 The endpoint corresponds to the HTTP request method (GET in this case) and the route path.
 What is the route path?
 The route path for a handler is determined by concatenating the prefix declared for
-the controller, and any path specified in the method's decorator.
+the controller, and any path specified in the method's annotation.
 Since we've declared a prefix for every route (cities)
 ,
-and haven't added any path information in the decorator, Dartness will map `GET /cities` requests to this handler.
+and haven't added any path information in the annotation, Dartness will map `GET /cities` requests to this handler.
 As
 mentioned,
-the path includes both the optional controller path prefix and any path string declared in the request method decorator.
+the path includes both the optional controller path prefix and any path string declared in the request method annotation.
-For example, a path prefix of customers combined with the decorator `@Get('country')` would produce a route mapping for
+For example, a path prefix of customers combined with the annotation `@Get('country')` would produce a route mapping for
 requests like `GET /cities/country`.

 In our example above, when a `GET` request is made to this endpoint, Dartness routes the request to our user-defined